The production of blueberries (Vaccinium corymbosum) mainly takes place in the U.S., Canada, Chile, Argentina, Germany, Mexico and Poland.

 Our solutions for blueberry storage

 Questions about our solutions for blueberry storage?
 Free advice on which solutions are suitable for your situation?
-Download our blueberry storage brochure or contact us for a free consultation!
+Contact us for a free consultation!